Golden Eagle Ramps Up Covenant Enforcement

 After the time allotted for correction has passed and the violation still exists, a Second Notice will be sent to the property owner.
 The Second Notice will again detail the infraction and will also notify the property owner of his right to be heard before the committee regarding the violation prior to the application of any fines.

 Fines for a First Violation will be $50 per day, up to $1,000.

 Fines for a Second Violation will be $100 per day, up to $1,000.

-No one likes to implement, collect, or for that matter, pay fines so we urge you to find a permanent location for your boat, trailer, or RV before November 1st.
-The Association is always agreeable to the need to temporarily store your boat or trailer for cleaning or servicing.
+No one likes to implement, collect, or for that matter, pay fines so we urge you to be respectful of the governing documents.
+The Association is always agreeable to the need for temporary situations.
 Just call our office at 668-6578 to let us know.